 All transactions of the Measure C Special Revenue Fund (Measure C Fund) of the City of East Palo Alto, California (City), are included as a separate special revenue fund in the basic financial statements of the City.
-Measure C Funds are used to account for the City's share of revenues earned and expenditures incurred under the City's Measure C. The accompanying financial statements are for the Measure C Fund only and are not intended to fairly present the financial position or results of operations of the City.
+The Measure C Fund accounts for the City's share of revenues earned and expenditures incurred under the City's Measure C parcel tax.
+The accompanying financial statements are for the Measure C Fund only and are not intended to fairly present the financial position or results of operations of the City.